 Course Description and Objectives: Willkommen!
-German 111 is an introduction to the German language and German-speaking cultures.
-The main goal of this course is to help you develop basic communication skills in German.
+German 112 is an introduction to the German language and German-speaking cultures.
+It continues the instruction that began in German 111 by helping you to extend your basic communication skills in German.
 We will focus on listening comprehension, speaking, reading, writing, and cultural literacy.
+We will also read a short crime novel in class.

-At the end of the semester you will be able to comprehend simple conversations and stories, read and understand short texts, engage in brief conversations on everyday topics, and write about life and culture in the German - speaking countries.
+At the end of the semester, successful students will be able to comprehend simple conversations and stories, read and understand short texts, engage in conversations on everyday topics, and write about life and culture in the German-speaking countries.